Skip to content

 None

-FPS Fraction used for the conversion to time Will be taken from input if it's a src_file and assume the usual 24 if not.
-Also accepts a timecode (v2) file.
+The source of timestamps/timecodes.
+For details check the docstring on the type.
+Will be taken from input if it's a src_file and assume the usual 24 if not.

 None